ANOVA (Analysis of Variance)

 Factor B: Select a second categorical variable, different from Factor A.

 Include interaction term (A x B): Whether to include the interaction term in the model.
 Enabled by default.
 Include the interaction when the effect of one factor may depend on the level of the other.
-If the interaction is known to be absent, excluding it increases the power of main effect tests.
+If the interaction is known to be absent, excluding it increases the residual degrees of freedom, providing a more precise estimate of the error variance.

 Sum of Squares Type: Choose the method for computing sums of squares.